Is It Safe for Americans to Travel to Colombia in 2026?

 In order of likelihood for a typical American tourist in Medellín:

-- Drink spiking — real risk in nightlife settings, entirely preventable with basic rules
+- Drink spiking — a real risk in specific nightlife settings, entirely preventable with a few basic rules.
+Ignored way too often by young travelers who assume “that happens to other people.”

-- Opportunistic robbery — rare in tourist areas, mitigated by not displaying valuables
+- Opportunistic robbery — rare in the tourist neighborhoods of Medellín (El Poblado, Laureles, Envigado).
+Mitigated by not walking around displaying expensive jewelry, cameras, or gear.

-Violent crime against foreign tourists who are not involved in drugs, prostitution, or other high-risk activities is rare.
-The stories you read online of tourists getting hurt in Medellín almost universally involve one of those three risk factors, or someone ignoring every common sense rule that any experienced traveler applies in any major Latin American city.
+Violent crime against foreign tourists who aren’t involved in drugs, prostitution, or other high-risk activities is rare.
+The stories you read online of tourists getting hurt in Medellín almost universally involve one of those three risk factors, or someone ignoring every common-sense rule that an experienced traveler applies in any major Latin American city.

 Medellín vs. Other Cities Americans Visit Without Blinking While Wondering Is It Safe For Americans To Travel To Colombia